 As the impact of COVID-19 grows, we here at Dobility are committed to making sure that SurveyCTO users can adapt their fieldwork from in-person data collection to alternative methods, such as computer-assisted telephone interviewing (CATI), and still deliver on their projects.
 You can read Dobility’s full response to the COVID-19 pandemic here.

 In service of this commitment, we’re pleased to offer a CATI starter kit that demonstrates how SurveyCTO can support your telephone surveying needs, as well as share best practices and capacity-building resources from global leaders in digital data collection and research.
-Read on to learn more, and watch the recording of our recent webinar on how to transition projects to telephone interviewing with the CATI starter kit.
+Read on to learn more, and watch the recordings of our webinars on transitioning projects to telephone interviewing and using SurveyCTO plug-ins for phone surveys.
 Make sure to check this page regularly as we’ll be updating it on an ongoing basis.

 Using the CATI starter kit